KDE/digikam-doc/maintenance_tools/maintenance_thumbnails.rst

 .. note::

-    The **Scan** options from :menuselection:`Settings --> Configure digiKam... --> Miscelleneous page --> Behaviour tab` speed up the process in the first case or if you just added pictures to your collection.
+    The **Scan** options from :menuselection:`Settings --> Configure digiKam... --> Miscellaneous page --> Behaviour tab` speed up the process in the first case or if you just added pictures to your collection.

 While the rebuild thumbnails process is underway, a progress indicator is displayed in the bottom right corner of the main window.